Myoporum/Plus4-Wiki/content/kamp-purging/README.md

 Now you have an easy to remove purge line that takes up less of the build area.

 _Note: At the start of a print during KAMP purging you might notice a comment in the console about turning on firmware retraction.
 Ignore this.
 It is not necessary and slicer based retraction is superior._

+## Possible issues with using KAMP purging
+Whilst the location of the KAMP purge line is adaptive based on printed objects, it does not consider brims or skirts.

+On the Plus4 there are 2 KAMP_Settings.cfg, the one in the KAMP directory is not used, the one in the same directory as printer.cfg is the one being used.
+This can be a little confusing because the actual Line_Purge.cfg is in the KAMP\ directory.
+Keep that in mind if you decide to edit settings.

+If using beacon or cartographer, the default 10mm is possibly too close.
+The purge line is barely cleared by the screws and it's possible for the beacon/carto to knock the the purge line into the path of the nozzle if there is a bit of curled up ooze attached to it.